 - Seek diverse viewpoints: Engage with people who have different experiences to broaden your perspective.

-- Challenge cognitive biases: Be aware of mental shortcuts that distort your view.
+- Challenge cognitive biases: Be aware of self-defeating cognitive biases that distort your view of mental shortcuts that distort your view.

 - Use visualization: Imagine yourself succeeding or handling challenges with a new perspective.